Browse the Guide:

 TALKING ABOUT WORK ORAL HISTORY INTERVIEW.
 PROJECT, 2008-2011.
 2.05 cu. ft.
 Collection includes oral history interviews conducted by students of Dr. Emily Satterwhite's HUM 2504 Introduction to American Studies class with interviewees who work on or near the Virginia Tech campus; also contains annotated bibliographies and reflections papers created by students about their interview experience.
 Finding aid available online.
 Ms2012-005.

 TALLEY, EDWIN.
 AGRICULTURAL QUADRANGLE DRAWINGS, 2005.
 1 cu. ft.
 Collection consists of Edwin Talley's six original pen and ink drawings depict the buildings of Virginia Tech's Agriculture Quadrangle: Hutcheson, Price, Sandy, Seitz, Smyth, and Saunders.
-Finding aid available in the Virginia Heritage database.
+Finding aid available online.
 Ms2006-021.

 [TAMMANY HALL SCRAPBOOK, n.d.].
 1 vol. Scrapbook of news clippings,